kaixin1528/product-feedback/README.md

 ### Project Summary

 Product feedback is a responsive CRUD website grouping together feedback for a product.
-On this website, one can add/remove/edit/ feedback,
+On this website, one can add/remove/edit/read feedback.
+Inside each feedback page, one can write and interact with the comment section.

 ### Links

 - Live Site URL: [https://kaixin-product-feedback.netlify.app](https://kaixin-product-feedback.netlify.app)
-  - Note: The Live Version did not enable CRUD functionality.
+  Note: The Live Version did not enable CRUD functionality.
 To check for CRUD operations, please install all the necessary dependencies and open on localhost:3000.

 ## My process